Jairik/Computer-Networks/README.md

-# Computer-Networks
- Work and various exercises pertaining to Computer Networks
+# Computer Networks

+Holds programs, papers, research, and homework regarding Computer Networks. [^1]

+[^1]: README to be updated later once more stuff is in here.